-Immediately after getting an idea for a content project, many content creators become preoccupied by the existing competition:
+Immediately after getting an idea for a content project, many writers become preoccupied with the existing competition:

 “It will be extremely difficult to stand out.”